pbertera/OpenShift-pipelines-demo/docs/index.md

 # OpenShift Pipelines Demo

-This website is an OpenShift Pipelines demo.
+This website hosts an OpenShift pipelines demo and is itself built with Pipelines.

 ## How this application works